DPWelsh/Codabunga/content/posts/ginas-second-project.md

     string = start
     last_word = start

 First, I had a start word randomly picked using the generate_start_token function.
 This would give us our first word in the sentence.
-Then, I created a variable ‘string’ that assigned that first word as its value.
-I also created that first word as the value of a variable ‘update’.
+Then, I created a variable <code>string</code> that assigned that first word as its value.
+I also created that first word as the value of a variable <code>last_word</code>.
 The ‘last_word’ variable is the last word that has been assigned to the string within the function loop.
 This will keep being updated as more words get added to the string.

 Next, I assigned a counter to the function that dictates how many words the script would add to the string.
 I set the initial counter value at twenty, so that the number of words in my string would be twenty.